Wild tortoises will stand in the rain or soak in small puddles to clean themselves.

 - Dirt showers

 Tortoises will often shower under light rainfall.
 Tortoise shells are highly sensitive, so heavy rainfall causes discomfort as it lands on the carapace, especially for smaller tortoise species.
-However, light showers wash off any dirt and bacteria that have accumulated on tortoises.
+However, light showers wash off any dirt and bacteria on tortoises.

 Tortoises don’t swim, but they enjoy soaking in shallow water.
 Tortoises will sit in puddles and wash by soaking in them.
 They do this for about 20-60 minutes, depending on how much moisture they need.